mahesmeh001/Object-Oriented-Computer-Programming/README.md

 Each project has a README file which summarizes the projects specifics.

 Project 2 is especially notable because I pioneered the idea which lead to the project, and provided assitance to both the frontend and backend developers while completing my role as the data wrangler.

+Project 3 contains a video demonstrating its usage.